MinuraIddamalgoda/MinuraIddamalgoda/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a software developer in Melbourne, Australia who's interested in all things dev, sys admin, and ops!
+My job title is technically "Software Engineer" but "doer of things via a computer" is a better description.
+I can't help but get stuck into all things dev, test, sys admin, and ops!

-### 🔭 I’m currently working on:
+### 🔭 Currently working on:
 I'm finishing off the final semester of my degree, where I'll be studying; Computing Theory, Artificial Engineering, Operating Systems Principles, and Soft.
 Eng.
 Processes and Tools!
 So my personal projects will have to be put on the backburner as I (try to) balance work and uni.